enthusi/VBeat/README.md

     next instrument update will read from new offset address!
 ```
 ### Note Table (not required by user)
+We wrote a tool to find the best 16bit frequency register values for the classical notes.
+output of gen_note_table.py (python 2).
+You can tell by the frequency bytes how a FREQ_OFF +/- affects the note
+with a much finer grain than NOTE_OFF for low notes.
+For higher notes, it becomes the same as NOTE_OFF!
 ```
-output of gen_note_table.py (python 2)
-;you can tell by the frequency bytes how a FREQ_OFF +/- affects the note ;-> much finer grain that NOTE_OFF for low notes, same as NOTE_OFF for high notes!
-HARDNOTE, base, note, frequency, VB_ferquency, offset in %, frequency bytes
+the columns show: HARDNOTE, base, note, frequency, VB_ferquency, offset in %, 16bit freq. register values

 0	19	d#2	77.8	78.0	0.3	2d
 1	20	e2	82.4	82.0	0.5	8f